 12. 1986 Nolan Ryan Topps Tiffany #100

-If you’re on the lookout for more affordable graded Ryan cards, mint versions can be picked up for less than you might have expected.
+If you’re looking for more affordable graded Ryan cards, mint versions can be picked up for less than you might have expected.
+It was released just before the junk wax era unfurled, and it’s another card that has flown under the radar.

 11. 1971 Nolan Ryan Topps #513